Hanterdro/js-baker/README.md

 ## baker.conf.js

-The optional `baker.conf.js` is expected to be in the root directory of the project (on the same level as the package.json).
+The optional `baker.conf.js` is expected to be in the root directory of the project (on the same level as package.json).

 ### Example